How to use Bun on AWS Lambda — A Step-By-Step Guide

 Now you’ll see your AWS Lambda Function URL in Lambda Function overview page:

-Test your Bun Lambda function using URL
+Test your Bun Lambda function using function URL

 Click on the blue Lambda Function URL link.